DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 ...Kai, and Rinne, you said..."

 Jeanne stood up.
-After whispering something to Fairin, she turned toward them.
+After whispering something to Farin, she turned toward them.

 "We'll prepare a guest room for you.
 Let us talk again tomorrow."